One of the most frequent questions our patients ask after surviving a heart attack is: Can heart attack damage be reversed?

 Artifacts caused by sub-optimal breath holding technique and patient motion, also referred to as “ghosting artifacts”, can significantly affect the image quality of the study.
 Inability to obtain an adequate inversion time (T1) can also affect the study, resulting in inadequate nulling of normal myocardium and making detection of abnormal enhancement difficult.
 This can result in underestimation of the infarct size or extent of the disease.
 The presence of metal, such as surgical clips, stents and ICD’s can also cause artifact and degrade the image quality to almost non-interpretable.
 Some software application can be used to compensate for these artifacts but there are not perfect.
 Finally, gaps in acquisition through the heart can result in underestimation of the left ventricular mass and/or infarct size.
 So as you can see, there are a lot of technical and patient factors that can influence the accuracy of infarct size evaluation by MRI.

 The ALLSTAR study set out to test whether Cardiospheres-derived cells can reduce infarct size, 3-12 months after a large anterior myocardial infarction.
 Below represent the infarct at baseline and at 12 months on 2 representative slices on the same patient.
+The red arrows are pointing to the primary area of the anteroseptal wall infarction.
+Notice also a small inner layer of brightness at 2 and 3 o’clock indicating an area of subendocardial infarction involving the anterolateral wall.
+Finally, the area of increased brightness at 5 o’clock represent a previous infero-lateral infarct.
 All the measurements are analyzed at the MRI core lab at Johns Hopkins with Dr Mohammad Ostovaneh and Dr Joao Lima as the director.